jasonbeecher/jasonbeecher/README.md

 - 👀 I’m interested in golang, python, linux, oop, building tools and libraries, containers, services, APIs, AWS and GCP
 - 🌱 I’m currently learning AWS, Docker, and eventually k8s
 - 💞️ I’m looking to collaborate on building tools and libraries
-- 📫 How to reach me https://github.com/jasonbeecher (I don't spend much time on social media)
+- 📫 How to reach me jrbdevtesting at gmail (I don't spend much time on social media)

 To be edited later!